 - be at least 18 years old on election day,

 The rules for voting internationally are different than voting in Canada.
 Please see this page for more information.

 When you vote in Canada, you must prove your identity and address (for a list of acceptable documents, click here).

 You have three options:

-- Show one original piece of identification issued by a Canadian government, whether federal, provincial or local, or an agency of that government, that contains your photo, name and address (for example, a driver's licence), or
+- Show one original piece of photo identification issued by a Canadian government, whether federal, provincial or local, or an agency of that government, that contains your photo, name and address (for example, a driver's licence), or

 - Show two pieces of identification from a list authorized by the Chief Electoral Officer of Canada.
-Both must have your name and one must also have your address (such as a health card and hydro bill), or
+Both must have your name and one must also have your address (such as a health card and utility bill), or

 Note: Pieces of identification must be in either English or French.
 In Nunavut, pieces of identification will also be accepted in Inuktitut.
 Expired documents are accepted.

 Make sure you are on the list of electors